leomosley/elanco/README.md

 Deploying the web app was very simple.
 I used vercel to deploy it as it takes minimal setup and 0 cost for my level of usage for this web app.
 The deployment can be viewed at
 [`elanco.mosly.dev`](https://elanco.mosly.dev).

+## Reflective Analysis
+I believe that the web app I have developed meets the requirements of the task.
+However, I there are some additional features / improvements I would have liked to of implemented.
+Such as:

+- More interactivity with population data
+  - Comparing countries populations
+  - Changing year range
+  - etc

+- More information about each country
+  - Include cities and their populaition
+  - etc

+- UI Features
+  - I would have liked to implement something like [this](https://magicui.design/docs/components/globe), where you could click on / hover over the countries to view information about their population.

+- Testing
+  - I would have liked to have implemented some unit testing at least but time escaped me.